 - Course(s) taught: Oral Communication; Media & Society

 Hondros College of Nursing, Westerville, OH

 Course(s) taught: Public Speaking

-Jarc, J.T., & Jarc, J.P. (in press).
+Jarc, J.T., & Jarc, J.P.
+(2020).
 Teaching with transformational technology: Building a postheroic ethos in leadership education.
 In Allen, S., Gower, K., & Allen, D.(Eds.), Handbook of Teaching With Technology in Management, Leadership, and Business.